NSLS-II-LIX/py4xs/docs/index.md

 * **HDF5 packaging** All information relevant to the scattering experiment, including scattering geometry, raw data, and processed data, can be packaged into a single hdf5 file.

-Functionalities specific to the LiX beamline (e.g. data processing GUIs) can be found under lixtools.
+For now it is assumed that the hdf layout is based on export from the nsls2 databroker.

-## Project layout
+## py4xs project layout

     README.md
     py4xs/